Bosonic and fermionic mutual information of N-partite systems in dilaton black hole background: N-partite mutual information of bosonic and fermionic fields in dilaton spacetime

 Following the definition of von Neumann entropy, we can calculate the entropies of density $\rho_{1/2/\cdots/N-1}^{F,\mathrm{W}}$, $\rho_{N_{\mathrm{out}}}^{F,\mathrm{W}}$ and $\rho_{123\ldots N_{\mathrm{out}}}^{F,\mathrm{W}}$, respectively.
 Substituting these into Eq.(\ref{a3}) then yields the mutual information for the dilaton-spacetime state $\rho_{123\ldots N_{\mathrm{out}}}^{F,\mathrm{W}}$ as

 In Fig.\ref{Fig.4}, we plot the mutual information $I^{\mathrm{W}}_{F}(N)$ for W states of the fermionic field and REC for GHZ and W states of the bosonic fermionic field as a function of the dilaton $\mathcal{D}$.
-It is important to note that the calculation of REC for the bosonic and fermionic fields of the GHZ and W states in the dilaton spacetime is detailed in Appendix A. Our analysis reveals a nontrivial interplay between particle statistics, multipartite state structure, and different quantum resources in curved spacetime.
+It is important to note that the calculation of REC for the bosonic and fermionic fields of the GHZ and W states in the dilaton spacetime is detailed in Appendix A. Our analysis reveals a nontrivial interplay between particle statistics, multipartite state structure, and different resources in curved spacetime.
 From Fig.\ref{Fig.1} to Fig.\ref{Fig.4}, we observe that fermionic systems retain more information than bosonic systems, indicating that the total correlations encoded in fermions are more resilient to gravitational degradation.
 However, their REC is smaller, reflecting a trade-off between total correlations and quantum coherence.
-Similarly, GHZ state consistently exhibits larger mutual information than W state, highlighting the stronger global connectivity of GHZ-type total correlations, while their coherence is lower, showing that coherence is more evenly distributed in W state.
-These results emphasize that in relativistic quantum information tasks, the operational performance depends critically on both the particle type and the entanglement structure: selecting the appropriate combination of state and particle species can maximize the robustness of correlations or coherence depending on the specific information-processing goal.
+Similarly, GHZ state consistently exhibits larger mutual information than W state, while their coherence is lower in curved spacetime.
+These results emphasize that both the particle statistics and the multipartite state structure play important roles in determining the behavior of different resource measures in curved spacetime.

+To clarify the role of the particle number $N$ in multipartite mutual information, it is important to note that the quantity $I(\rho_{123\ldots N})$ defined in Eq.(\ref{a3}) naturally scales with the system size.
+Therefore, a direct comparison between systems with different particle numbers may not by itself reflect the robustness of correlations against the Hawking effect.
+To remove this trivial extensive contribution, we further analyze the normalized multipartite mutual information $I(N)/I(N,0)$.
+Our results show that, under the influence of the Hawking effect in the dilaton black hole background, the normalized mutual information $I(N)/I(N,0)$ increases gradually with increasing particle number $N$ in Fig.\ref{Fig.5}.
+This demonstrates that the average amount of total correlations carried by each particle becomes more robust in larger multipartite systems.
+In other words, although the Hawking effect continuously degrades mutual information, larger systems exhibit a stronger resistance to dilaton-induced information loss, indicating an enhanced robustness of multipartite mutual information against gravitational effects.